svpino/ml.school/README.md

 of 8 instances.

 Before we can deploy the model to SageMaker, we need to build a Docker image and push it to the Elastic Container Registry (ECR) in AWS.
-You can accomplish this by running the following command from the repository's root directory:
+You can do this by running the following
+command:

 ```bash
 mlflow sagemaker build-and-push-container
 ```

+**macOS users**: Before running the above command, open the Docker Desktop application and under Advanced Settings, select the option "Allow the default Docker socket to be used" and restart Docker.

-Once the image is pushed to ECR, you can proceed to run the deployment pipeline from the repository's root directory:
+Once the image finishes uploading, you can proceed to run the deployment pipeline from the repository's root directory:

 ```bash
 python3 pipelines/deployment.py --environment=pypi run \